-We know that the societies you’re looking for might not always be active, so we’ve made it really easy to start a new society and jump straight into hosting the events, activities and development opportunities you want!
+We know that the societies you’re looking for might not always be active so we’ve made it really easy

 What benefits do you get from being on a society committee?

-- Meeting likeminded people and making new friends;
+- Meeting some likeminded people and making new friends

-- Building skills such as communication, financial management, leadership, project planning, event management and more to enhance your CV;
+- You will be able to build skills such as communication, financial management, leadership, project planning

-- Receiving additional training and support to boost your employability;
+- Receive additional training and support to make you more employable

-- Making a lasting impact on members of your society and inspiring others;
+- Make a lasting impact on members of your society and inspire others

 What do our previous committee members have to say?